tcosmo/tcosmo.github.io/_posts/2018-01-18-diff-primes.md

 <br/><br/>
 Ok so this method of differentation gave us a tool in order to predict the underlying structure of our example sequences.
 When thinking of interger sequences there is one of which structure is very mysterious : **primes numbers**.
 Why not doing the same and see what happens ?
 However, we're not going to do it by hand but program it.
-Here's what we obtain :
+Here's what we obtain: